Groundfloor

 How you make money

 Groundfloor offers short-term residential real estate loans to professional builders and developers and then sells pieces of those loans to investors.
-When you invest with Groundfloor by buying a portion of one of these loans, you then get to share in the profit (or loss) that Groundfloor makes via interest payments on the loan.
-Unlike other real estate investment platforms where investors own an equity stake in real estate property through eREITS or other types of funds for 3 to 5 year terms, Groundfloor investment options are based on secured, collateralized real estate debt with much shorter terms (12–18 months).
+When you invest into Groundfloor’s Flywheel Portfolio, you are automatically investing into hundreds of these loans, you then get to share in the profit (or loss) that Groundfloor makes via interest payments on the loan.
+Unlike other real estate investment platforms where investors own an equity stake in real estate property or other types of funds for 3 to 5 year terms, Groundfloor investment options are based on secured, collateralized real estate debt with much shorter terms (6 - 18 months.
 For example, professional builders might be financing a 12-month project to rehab a house and then sell it at a profit.
-These debt products inherently carry less risk, which is why they've been able to generate consistent 10%+ returns for investors over the past decade.
+Because Groundfloor is usually in first-lien position on a secured asset, These debt products inherently carry less risk, which is why they've been able to generate consistent 10%+ returns for investors for more than a decade

 How Groundfloor makes money